 - Here’s an explainer on PFAS pollution and how it’s impacted communities around the state.

 You can also send a message to the State Senate to tell them to veto the Assembly’s failed attempt at addressing PFAS pollution.

-Special thanks to Chuck and Cindy Boyle of S.O.H2O; Ruth and John Kowalski of Marinette; Darsi Foss of the Wisconsin Department of Natural Resources; and Carly Michiels of Clean Wisconsin.
+Chuck and Cindy Boyle of S.O.H2O; Ruth and John Kowalski of Marinette; Darsi Foss of the Wisconsin Department of Natural Resources; and Carly Michiels of Clean Wisconsin.